 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved the Mega certificates or determined if this prospectus is truthful and complete.
 Any representation to the contrary is a criminal offense.

-Additional prospectuses and information regarding outstanding pools are available upon request by calling us at 800-2FANNIE (800-232-6643) or on our website at www.fanniemae.com.
-Guaranteed MBS Pass-Through Securities (Mega Certificates)
+Additional prospectuses and information regarding outstanding pools are available on our website at www.fanniemae.com or by calling us at 800-2FANNIE (800-232-6643).